I was sitting in a tree one day in the dark

 The first moon was too big and too bright, the second, not so big nor so bright, the third moved from left to right and the fourth occasionally smiled.

-The next day which was now the fifth, he came back from the same direction he had always come from, with the same bag he had carried and with the same glance and gait.
+The next day, which was now the fifth, he came back from the same direction he had always come, with the same bag in his hand and with the same gait and look about him.

 “Don't worry, I have not altered the moon.
 It is as you saw it yesterday, and I won't be offering it to you today.
 However, I couldn't help wondering as to why you keep on saying that you are happy in your tree in the dark?”

-“So what do you do all day here?” he asked.
+“So what do you do here all day?” he asked.

 “Well, not much,” I told him.
-“I think about life, and, come to think of it, if there were to be a moon in the sky, I'd have to think about life even more.”
+“I think about life, and, come to think of it, if there were to be a moon in the sky, I'd have to think about it a bit more.”

 “Ah, is that why you don't want my moon?” he inquired.

 “Not at all,” I replied.
-“The reason I don't want your moon, is just as I told you before.
-I am happy here in my tree in the dark and I have all I need, which is nothing, and to be honest I don't even know what the moon does.”
+“The reason I don't want your moon is just as I told you before.
+I am happy here in my tree in the dark and I have all I need, which is nothing, and, to be completely honest, I don't even know what the moon does.”

-“I see,” he said.
-He seemed surprised by the fact that I had no idea what the moon did but then he regained inspiration.
-He said, “I shall come back tomorrow anew, to show you what the moon can do.”
+“I see,” said the stranger.
+He seemed surprised by the fact that I had no idea what the moon did, but then a smile came over his face and he said, “I shall come back tomorrow anew, to show you what the moon can do.”

-He climbed down the tree and was getting ready to head back to wherever he was going to, when he reached out to get the moon from the sky and it was not there.
-He could not see it.
-He had not given it a spin, it was still a black moon, one which we could not see.
+The stranger climbed down from the tree and was getting ready to head back to wherever it was that he was going, when, reaching out to take down the moon from the sky, he was taken aback.
+The moon wasn't there.
+He had forgotten to give it a spin - it was still a black moon, one which we could not see.

-“Oh no,” he said, “after all this work and now it is lost!”
+“Oh no,” he said.
+“After all this work, now it is lost!”

-“Don't worry,” I reassured him, “it's still here.
-Even though we can't see it, the moon is still above us.
-I shall get down from my tree and find it.
+“Don't worry,” I reassured him, “it is still here somewhere in the dark.
+I shall get down from my tree and find it.”

-“Well, did you find it?” he said, and just then the moon appeared with a smile.
+“Well, did you find it?” he asked, and, just as he spoke, the moon appeared with a smile.

 “Great,” he said “let’s go then.”

 “Well, you were kind enough to invite me to your tree.
-I, in return, would like to invite you to the moon,” and he took out a wooden stick from his bag.
-The stick became a pole, leading up all the way up to the moon, and from the moon I saw the sun.
+I, in return, would like to invite you to the moon,” and he took a wooden stick from his bag.
+The stick miraculously became a pole that led all the way up to the moon.
+So I followed him up, and from the moon, looking across the vastness, I could see the sun.

-Shading my eyes from the light with my hands, I smiled, and said “The sun!
+Shading my eyes from the bright light with my hands, I smiled and said, “The sun!
 I'd forgotten all about the sun.”

-“Yes,” he said.
-“The moon reflects the sun's light.
-From sunlight, to moonlight, shining on your tree.”
+“Yes,” the stranger said.
+“You see the moon reflects the sun's light, turning it from sunlight to moonlight, shining on your tree.”

 there was light.